Eevee89/PouicGamesDatas/README.md

 All monsters images from Monstres go in a sub-folder PouicGameDatas/Monstres All pokemon images from Pokemon go in a sub-folder PouicGameDatas/Pokemon All shadow images from Ombres go in a sub-folder PouicGameDatas/Ombres

+The Flowchart.pdf files are not part of the datas, they exist to describe how the app works.